ManifoldScholar/manifold-docs/_docs/projects/accounts/users.md

 ### Project Creator

-Has C permissions for Projects and People menus—and by default will have the “Can modify the project” permission toggled on, allowing role to not only create new projects but have the rights to modify them too.
+Has creation permissions (C) for the Projects and People menus—and by default will have the “Can Modify the Project” permission toggled on, allowing those assigned this role the ability to not only create new projects but have the rights to modify them.

 **Use Cases**.
 Coordinator permissions could be assigned to (acquisitions) editorial and production staff, within a university press, to manage their specific projects and the people contributing to them.
 At other publishing centers this allows distinct units to control their own projects without affecting the instance as a whole or the publishing work of other units on the same instance.